Yesterday was one of the biggest days of my life; I graduated from university. It brought up a lot of feelings, because to be blunt; I hated college.

 It’s probably better I didn’t enjoy college all that much because it means the rest of my life is gonna feel better than my time in the education system.
-I didn’t have the worst time ever – I still have some great memories and met some wonderful people but to be quiet blunt – I put up with a lot of shit.
-My course and my education was never my issue with college or school, I actually love knowledge and learning!
+I didn’t have the worst time ever; I still have some great memories and met some wonderful people but to be blunt, it was a deeply traumatizing time in my life.
+My education was never my issue with college or school, I love knowledge and learning!

 Graduating is a massive achievement for anyone but is especially important for me.

-I was so excited for college in my last year of school.
-I was ready for that part of my life to begin, and overall my first year of college wasn’t that bad,
+I was so excited about going to college in my last year of school.
+I was ready for that part of my life to begin, and overall, my first year of college wasn’t that bad

-(when you don’t count the literal stalker, or rather; my first stalker of college) I had my struggles but I still have some great memories and got to know good people I’m sad to have drifted from.
-Second year was the real demise of my college experience, and I would go so far as to say that my college experience was robbed from me.
+(when you don’t count the literal stalker).
+Sure, I had my struggles, but I still have some great memories and got to know good people I’m sad to have drifted from.

 For my last semester, I took my life back, I joined clubs & societies again and I met some lovely people.
 College is so lonely if you only go to the academic things, don’t talk to anyone really, and go home.
 It’s primarily about learning, but it’s also an opportunity to join clubs, go to events and trips, and meet new people.
 Unfortunately, 2019 and my final semester really felt like testing me for personal reasons, but overall, I’m glad I made the effort.

 I spent yesterday acting like I didn’t give a shit.
 Graduating means a lot to me, but I didn’t cry because the reality is that I won’t miss it there.
-I got the generic “our kid graduated” pictures with my parents and then went to dinner and my favourite pub with my family & friends so I left campus pretty quick.
-I still feel a loss for the friends and experiences that were robbed from me, but I’m trying to be positive – I spent the second half of yesterday with people who genuinely love and care about me, and stuck around when no one else did.
+I got the generic “our kid graduated” pictures with my parents and then went to dinner and my favourite pub with my family & friends, so I left campus pretty quickly.
+Of course, I still feel a loss for the friends and experiences that were robbed from me, but I’m trying to be positive.
+I spent the second half of yesterday with people who genuinely love and care about me and stuck around when no one else did.

 I’m proud of myself not only for getting here in the first place, but for sticking it out.
 I worked too damn hard (and spent too much money) to give up.

-Side note: a lot of my followers are from the UK and I noticed university and college seem to be different things there, we say college as a colloquial thing here even if we’re in a university which I was – I’ve said on twitter that I’m finishing college and people have asked if I’m going to “uni” so I just want to specify.
+Side note: A lot of my readers are from the UK, and I noticed university and college seem to be different things there; we say college as a colloquial thing here even if we’re in a university, which I was.
+I’ve said on Twitter that I’m finishing college, and people have asked if I’m going to “uni,” so I just want to specify.
 I have a BA from a university, which was a four-year degree.
 The next step up would be a master’s.

-I’m also aware of how lucky I am to have been able to go to university, I know people have it worse than me, but please try respect that my feelings are valid – and if you’re not a close friend of mine, you have no idea what I actually went through over the past four years.
+I’m also aware of how lucky I am to have been able to go to university.
+I know people have it worse than me, but please try respect that my feelings are valid.
+If you’re not a close friend of mine, you have no idea what I actually went through over the past four years.
 Believe me when I say, if you went through what I did, you would feel the same.